arniebarnie/ArnieScriber/README.md

 ## Usage

-Create a text file (`playlists.txt`) with the name of the profiles/playlists you want to scrape, one name per line.
+Create a text file (`profiles.txt`) with the name of the profiles you want to scrape, one name per line.
 Pass this file as an argument to the `run.sh` script.

-Example of `playlists.txt` for TikTok profiles:
+Example of `profiles.txt` for TikTok profiles:

 `roucurious`<br />
 `_alexciagresko`<br />